wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/4-email-location.md

+Are you a field service analyst who is delayed for the next appointment due to traffic?
+Or your current appointment has taken longer than expected and will be delayed for your next?

+Don't you wish there was an easier way to let your manager know your current location so that your next appointment can be handed off to someone else?

 This unit describes how to build a flow that is triggered by a button that will send an email with your current location to your manager.
 The flow will be built entirely from the Power Automate app on your smart phone.